Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

 Mississippi State Stats and Trends

-- So far this year Mississippi State has one win against the spread.
+- So far this season Mississippi State has one win against the spread.

-- Mississippi State's games this season have gone over the total in one out of four opportunities (25%).
+- Mississippi State's games this year have gone over the total in one out of four opportunities (25%).

-- Mississippi State is 1-3 against the spread and 2-2 overall when the team scores more than 9.3 points.
+- When Mississippi State puts up more than 9.3 points, it is 1-3 against the spread and 2-2 overall.

-- When Mississippi State piles up more than 290.3 yards, the team is 1-3 against the spread and 2-2 overall.
+- In games that Mississippi State churns out more than 290.3 yards, the team is 1-3 against the spread and 2-2 overall.

-- This year the Bulldogs have turned the ball over seven times, three more than the Aggies' takeaways (4).
+- The Bulldogs have turned the ball over seven times this season, three more turnovers than the Aggies have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.